 |Life Results||Utility of Life||Satisfaction|

-Using Veenhoven’s Four Qualities it is possible to assess the Happiness of any country.
-In this case study, we will use the example of South Africa.
+Using Veenhoven’s Four Qualities it is possible to assess the happiness of any country.

-This dimension includes factors such as law, freedom, schooling, employment, etc. It is a measurement of how well an environment meets what Maslow proposed as our basic needs (safety, security, shelter, food) (Maslow,1943).
+This dimension includes factors such as law, freedom, schooling, employment, electricity or gas, etc. It is a measurement of how well an environment meets what Maslow proposed as our basic needs (safety, security, shelter, food) (Maslow, 1943).

 The ability of individuals to deal with life is important; both mental and physical health are identified as important factors, together with social values of solidarity, tolerance, and love (Veenhoven, 2010).

-In this dimension, Veenhoven (2010) references a higher order meaning, for example, religious affiliations.
-The writer would further argue that national patriotism finds a place here.
+In this dimension, Veenhoven (2010) references a higher-order meaning, for example, religious affiliations.

-Uchida et al. (2013) found that high levels of national disaster negatively impacted a nation’s level of happiness.
-Recently, South Africa has experienced national tragedies such as the Marikana mine tragedy and the passing of Nelson Mandela.
+Uchida et al. (2014) found that high levels of national disaster negatively impacted a nation’s level of happiness.

-Happiness is a complex construct which cannot be directly controlled.
-This helps.
-Through policy and individual and organizational action, we can endeavor to influence and increase happiness (Veenhoven, 2010).
+Happiness is a complex construct that cannot be directly controlled.
+Through policy and individual and organizational action, one can endeavor to influence and increase happiness (Veenhoven, 2010).

 But is it possible to train yourself to be happier?